 Kindergarten: Exploration Program:

 During an exploration hike students will discuss seasonal variations and plants and animals and how their similarities and differences help us to classify them.
 Observing various collected and wild specimens will emphasize the difference between living and non-living things.
 In addition an easy to care for live cricket habitat will be constructed which will go back to the classroom so students can continue learning about the needs of living things.
-An in-school program (Trumbull schools only) is also available.
-Email us for details.

 CT Core Science Curriculum and Assessment Framework: K.2.a, A4, A5, A6